Planning, designing and delivering housing that older people want

 Laid out in three sections, the Resource Pack that should be used to influence your local strategic commissioning, planning and investment decisions, and give you the confidence to help transform and improve the range of housing choices for older people in your communities over the next 20 years.

-The sections that make up the SHOP Resource Pack can either be downloaded or printed as individual PDF documents or by the specific paper or tool.
+The current sections that make up the SHOP Resource Pack can either be downloaded or printed as individual PDF documents or by the specific paper or tool.